mollerse/frp-sbs/blogpost.md

 The last source of data in this application is the AJAX-request which posts the added record to the server and gets the same data in return.
-In addition we want to collect all added records in a list so we can combine it with the existing records we received from the server.
+In addition we want to collect all added records in a list, so we can combine it with the existing records we received from the server.
 To do so, we use a scanner to create a composite property from all the events in the stream.
 We also want a property that represents the combination of all the records in the